MuralibvN6/Major-Project/README.md

 Open the cloned folder in MATLAB.

+Here are two codes for Image Conversion and Video Conversion.

+Carefully upload your code with proper file names for the Image and Video files and change them for various inputs to get different values.

 Load your image into the workspace and run the provided .m scripts to process the image.

 Why We Did This: